 You can join Bon Odori summer festival in Japan anytime but it’s not enough to be strong enough to help carry it.
 Carrying a mikoshi is deemed a highly sacred act.
 You need to learn the proper manners and roots beforehand.
 Most communities are pretty welcoming as long as you are respectful.
 Don’t be shy if you want to try it out.
 People are happy to help.

-Though there’re exploding amount of people in summer festivals, that's just not enough for you:) If you’re someone who likes to sing, dance, scream and take selfies or photos.
+Though the amount of people in summer festivals in Japan is exploding, that's just not enough for you:) If you’re someone who likes to sing, dance, scream and take selfies or photos.
 The nicest thing is that you do it all with your friends.
-It would be a treasurous memory that makes you smile every time you think about it.
+It would be a treasured memory that makes you smile every time you think about it.
 Don’t forget to “kidnap” your Japanese friends to your favorite summer festivals so that you can show off your knowledge of those summer festivals in Japan.
 Pardon me!
 So you can perhaps teach something that even your Japanese friends don't know about.
 Hey, making new Japanese friends at festivals is not a problem.
 Get out and explore, you never know what you'll find!

 How do I avoid crowds at a summer festival in Japan?

 Not everyone is a fan of busy crowds and crazy celebrations.
 Perhaps all you want is to take a break and chill out at this time of the year.
 That’s cool too!
 There are plenty of activities that you can enjoy alone or peacefully in summertime Japan.
 It is also the perfect season for hiking, biking, camping and garden visiting.
 What is exciting is that Mt.Fuji only officially opens for hikers during summer!
 On the quieter side, why not try mediation or staying with a monk?
 You can try Zazen (座禅), waterfall meditation or temple lodgings (宿坊).